VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 + **<ins>The Dragon’s Gaze</ins>:**
 *Thordan* and a *Dragon Eye* will appear on a different random cardinal/intercardinal.
-Require the players to look-away from both else they recieve unaspected damage along with a <span class="debuff">Damage Down</span> and an <span class="debuff">Hysteria</span> debuff..
+Require the players to look-away from both else they receive unaspected damage along with a <span class="debuff">Damage Down</span> and an <span class="debuff">Hysteria</span> debuff..

 ___

 + **<ins>Sacred Sever</ins>:**
-Two players will recieve a one or two swords marker.
+Two players will receive a one or two swords marker.
 After a few second *Ser Zephirin* will dash on the player with the one sword then to the two swords marked player.
 It will repeat this a second time.
 Each hit is a share that deals <span class="phys">physical damage</span> and applies <span class="debuff">Physical Vulnerability Up</span> debuff.
 The damage decreases the futher away the marked player is from *Ser Zephirin*.

 ___